cocotb/cocotb/docs/source/troubleshooting.rst

    .. code:: python

       rpdb.set_trace()  # <-- debugger stops execution after this line
-      <your code line>  # <-- next statement being evaluated by the interpreter

 3. Run the Makefile so that the interpreter hits the breakpoint line and *hangs*.
 4. Connect to the freshly created socket, for instance through :command:`telnet`: